How To Balance Working Full Time and Caring for an Elderly Parent

 About 60% of family caregivers are trying to strike a balance between our work and caregiving responsibilities.
 Because frankly, our jobs are keeping our loved one’s care and our families afloat through our financial journey of family caregiving.

 All of this sounds like a recipe for caregiver burnout.
 Because it is.
 But with some time, attention, and support, we may be able to get our work-life balance back into balance.
-Here are five steps working caregivers can take to manage all of the demands that are being placed on us.
+Here are five tips working caregivers can use to manage all of the demands that are being placed on us.

 1. Understand what our responsibilities are